 We need to change the thinking around Long Term Care planning in both our minds as advisors and our client’s perceptions.
 In the “old” days we thought of Long Term Care Insurance as nursing home insurance.
 It then evolved over the years to focus on home care and assisted living benefits, then focus shifted to protecting the family from the consequences of the insured need LTC services.

 Today, with so many planning options we are starting to look at it as income planning, just like we look at retirement income planning.
-What is really the goal of LTC planning really?
-It is to have income to pay for our potential LTC needs without disturbing the retirement income plan that has been put in place for our family.
-We set up sources of income to cover so many of the what if/ when’s in life.
+What is really the goal of LTC planning?
+It is to have income to pay for potential LTC needs without disturbing the retirement income plan that has been put in place for the family.
+We set up sources of income to cover so many of the what if's in life.
 Life insurance can replace lost income in the event of an early death.
 Annuities can provide income for when we retire.
 Auto gives an income to cover damages to our cars.
-Health Insurance / Medicare gives income to pay medical bills.
+Health Insurance/Medicare gives income to pay medical bills.
 LTCi is a source of income dedicated to fund long term care expenses.
 Plain and simple.

-UMS has developed many tools to help you guide clients through the decision making process.
+UMS has developed many tools to help you guide clients through the decision making process once the conversation is begun.
 We have a fact-finder to get them started and for you to help find the right solution.
 Call us today for your copy: 800-524-1774!

 Comments